-Hackers broke into the computer system of Norsk Hydro, a global aluminium producer, in 2019.
-Once they gained a foothold in the company's environment, the criminals spent weeks exploring the IT systems looking for more vulnerabilities.
-When they finally launched the ransomware attack, there were 22,000 computers hit in 40 different countries.
+Hackers broke into the computer system of Norsk Hydro, a global aluminum producer, in 2019.
+Once they got a foothold in the company's environment, the criminals spent weeks exploring the IT systems looking for more vulnerabilities.
+When they finally launched the ransomware attack, 22,000 computers were hit in 40 different countries.
 The entire workforce, a total of 35,000 people, had to resort to pen and paper.
-Production lines shaping molten metal were switched to manual functions.
-Retired workers have returned to help colleagues run things the "old-fashioned" way.
+Production lines that shape molten metal were switched to manual functions.
+Retired workers returned to help their colleagues do things "the old-fashioned way".

 The cyber attack cost Norsk Hydro a bill of $75 million.